Presidents Don’t Fall From The Sky

 In fact, it was an event so big—attended in person by more than 13,000 people and witnessed by more than six million television and online viewers worldwide—that the occasion, called “Deep from the Heart: The One America Appeal,” was held at Texas A&M’s Reed Arena.

-The event, benefitting Harvey victims, featured musical performances by Lyle Lovett, Robert Earl Keen, Lee Greenwood, Lady Gaga, The Gatlins and Alabama.
-Also on hand were all five living former presidents: Jimmy Carter, Bill Clinton, George Bush, George W Bush, and Barak Obama.
+The event, benefiting Harvey victims, featured musical performances by Lyle Lovett, Robert Earl Keen, Lee Greenwood, Lady Gaga, The Gatlin Brothers, and Alabama.
+Also on hand were all five living former presidents: Jimmy Carter, Bill Clinton, George Bush, George W. Bush, and Barak Obama.

 She died on April 17, 2018, and was laid to rest on the grounds of the Bush Library Center on Sunday, April 22.